-Founded around 2750 BC (Herodotus), Tyre was built as a walled city on the mainland.
-The name appears on monuments as early as 1300 BC.
-Philo of Byblos (Eusebius) quotes the antiquarian authority Sanchuniathon as stating that it was first occupied by Hypsuranius. —— [Wikipedia (redacted)]
+Founded ca. 2750 BC (Herodotus), built as a walled city on the Phoenician mainland, the name Tyre appears on monuments as early as 1300 BC.
+Philo of Byblos (Eusebius) quotes the antiquarian authority, Sanchuniathon, stating that it was first occupied by Hypsuranius. — [Redacted from Wikipedia]

 Tarshish was thy merchant by reason of the multitude of all kind of riches ; with silver, iron, tin, and lead they traded for thy wares.

-The Ships of Tarshish seems to refer to one of many merchants (regions) that trades with Tyre, a region that was obviously rich in silver, iron, tin, and lead.
+Ships of Tarshish seems to refer to one of many merchants (regions) that trades with a Tyre rich in silver, iron, tin, and lead.

 25 The ships of Tarshish did sing of thee in thy market: and thou wast replenished, and made very glorious in the midst of the seas.

-Some here argue then that merchants of Tarshish includes a throng of Mediterranean sea-traders and by extension can be considered to refer to, more-or-less, Europe.
+Some scholars argue that merchants of Tarshish includes a horde of Mediterranean sea-traders and, by extension, can be considered to refer more-or-less to Europe.

-Later, in chapter 38, Ezekiel is asked by Elohim to prophesy against Gog and Magog:
+Later still, in chapter 38, G-d asks Ezekiel to prophesy against Gog and Magog:

 38 And the word of the Lord came unto me, saying, 2 Son of man, set thy face against Gog, the land of Magog, the chief prince of Meshech and Tubal, and prophesy against him, 3 And say, Thus saith the Lord God; Behold, I am against thee, O Gog, the chief prince of Meshech and Tubal:

-Further along, in verse 13, Ezekiel continues this prophesy against Gog and Magog but this time taking the point of view of other nations witnessing the events unfold.
+Further along, in verse 13, Ezekiel continues prophesying against Gog and Magog, this time taking the view of other nations witnessing events unfold.
 Those other nations include the merchants of Tarshish:

 13 Sheba, and Dedan, and the merchants of Tarshish, with all the young lions thereof, shall say unto thee, Art thou come to take a spoil? hast thou gathered thy company to take a prey? to carry away silver and gold, to take away cattle and goods, to take a great spoil?